 To allow non-root users to manage Docker without sudo

-group and register users who want to use Docker.
+group and add the user who wants to use Docker.
 Run the following commands in the terminal:

 1